 The alternate-timeline DLC offers a more classic VN experience and does much to salvage the otherwise underwhelming story

 In the end, Sunrider: Liberation Day felt like a step backwards from the original, initially offering much less variety and weaker immersion and only later somewhat making up for its shortcomings.
-It’s a strange example of a misguided attempt at introducing an OELVN into the Japanese market not by offering something unique, but through clunky mimicry, which in the end only proved counter-productive.
+It’s a strange example of a misguided attempt at boosting the appeal of an OELVN not by offering something unique, but through clunky mimicry of Japanese games, which in the end only proved counter-productive.
 It also contained some absolutely awful pieces of contrived, depressing storytelling, leading the main campaign’s plot into that awful place of “baiting for a sequel you never want to see”.
 But it was also, thanks to its DLC and fun game mechanics, an ultimately positive experience and decent point of closure for the Sunrider franchise.
 With all its flaws, I still wholeheartedly recommend playing it, especially if you’re into sci-fi or the space-opera formula.

 Final score: 3,5/5